tianysun/tianysun.github.io/_posts/2018-8-30-welcomeweek.md

 ---

 ![](/assets/img/welcomeweek3.jpg)
-I was so excited in the first several days in the school, I met lots of friends and also met my second year's roomate!
-I felt a sense of belongings in the U! 😄
+I was so excited in the first several days at the U, I met lots of friends and also met my second year's roomate!
+I felt a sense of belongings at the U of MN!❤️
 ![](/assets/img/welcomeweek1.jpg)
 ![](/assets/img/head.jpg)